Everyone loves a good Christmas movie. Here are the top 15 clichés one can expect to find in almost any holiday flick:

 - Basic physics, not to mention common sense, are thrown to the wind as Christmas repeats every day, disappears from the calendar, or is hurled into the past or future.

 - The 13 year old who commits middle school suicide by openly confessing his belief in Santa Claus at the movie’s tear-jerking climax.

 - Some weird technical glitch is remedied just in time, and the Christmas tree in the center of town lights up, just as the guy and girl resolve their complicated emotional differences.

 - Last but not least, no list of clichés would be complete without the great grandmother of all Christmas movie stereotypes: As the final crisis is resolved, everyone runs out in the street on Christmas Eve to discover that it is snowing!
 In Nigeria!
 During a drought!

 And Now… For those who didn’t quite make the top 15:

 —- The unexplained dilemma of parents who do not believe in Santa, and yet we, the wise audience who knows better, are left to wonder where they think these toys came from???
 “Psst, honey, Santa’s not real, so from whence came these marvels???”

 —- The gentle reassurance to street urchins that Santa loves them just the same (and yet the rich kid gets the pool, not you)

-—- The snot nosed kid who melts department-store-santa’s heart by saying that all he wants is for “Daddy to come home for Christmas”, prompting the lifeless man to lead a mob to get the kid’s dad out of prison where he is serving a life sentence for a crime he didn’t commit (Bonus: The trial date–Christmas Eve!)
+—- The snot nosed kid who melts department-store-santa’s heart by saying that all he wants is for “Daddy to come home for Christmas”, prompting the lifeless man to lead a mob to get the kid’s dad out of prison where he is serving a life sentence for a crime he didn’t commit.
 Just to spice things up a bit, the kid’s mother has a recently divorced sister who’s been looking for a single Santa!